-You are liable if you knowingly employ an illegal worker, knowing they are not an Australian citizen and are working without a visa or in breach of their visa conditions.
+You are liable if you knowingly employ an illegal worker, knowing they are not an Australian citizen and are working without a visa, or in breach of their visa conditions.
 To avoid this risk, always check the work entitlements of your employees.

 We recommend you check if someone has a valid visa and is entitled to work before you employ them.
-Some types of documentation are acceptable proof of entitlement to work and some are not.
+Some types of documentation are acceptable proof of entitlement to work in Australia and some are not.

 Each of the following are considered acceptable documentation that allows a person to work in Australia:

 Obtain certified copies of any original, acceptable documents or have the original documents certified by someone authorised, like a Justice of the Peace (JP).
 Keep these on record in the employee’s file.